fervic/gauth/README.md

 gauth: replace Google Authenticator
 ===================================

+---

+This fork replaces OpenSSL password encryption with GnuPG encryption.
+It only works with encrypted files as a way of helping to prevent storing plain text files with this sensible information.

+This README is almost the same as the original one with just enough modifications for making it match with how the tool works now.

+---

 Installation
 ------------

-With a Go environment already set up, it should be as easy as `go get github.com/pcarrier/gauth`.
+With a Go environment already set up, it should be as easy as `go get github.com/fervic/gauth`.

 *Eg,* with `GOPATH=$HOME/go`, it will create a binary `$HOME/go/bin/gauth`.